top of page

 • Maintained a C+ average or better in your Grade 12 courses.

-• Reported 900+ hours to ITA within six months of graduating.
+• Reported 900+ hours to SkilledTradesBC within six months of graduating.

 Work Experience